 The mid-morning sun crept through the wooden slats of the veranda, casting a dappled light that decorated our table and warmed our backs.
 From inside the restaurant came the whir of an espresso machine; the hum of conversation rising and falling above its whistles.
-Leaning back in my chair, the scent of freshly baked sourdough bread and coffee surrounded us.
-It seemed to be the signature scent of this neighbourhood – warm, inviting, offbeat.
+It seemed to be the soundtrack of this neighbourhood: warm, inviting, offbeat.
 Having asked how to spend a weekend in Venice, Los Angeles, this spot – the health-conscious Butcher’s Daughter – had come highly recommended.
-“It’s your welcome to Venice”, one friend had said: “fun, comfortable and filled with frothy green juices and purple Acai bowls”.
+“When planning what to do in Venice Beach”, one friend had said, “you must start here”.

-Looking around at our fellow diners – those fresh from Spin class and others engrossed in books promising the path to true enlightenment – it seemed we’d arrived in LA’s most laid-back and trendiest neighbourhood.
-It was not the LA that had been promised – vapid, traffic-riddled and bulging with Botox – but incredibly calm; its streets mellowed by the nearby ocean and briny salt air.
+Looking around at our fellow diners – those fresh from Spin class, others engrossed in books promising the path to true enlightenment – it seemed that we’d arrived in the city’s most laid-back neighbourhood.
+It was not the LA that had been promised – vapid, traffic-riddled and bulging with Botox – but a place that was incredibly calm; its streets mellowed by the nearby ocean and salt air.
 The perfect place, you might say, to wile away a weekend.

-Below is a guide on how to spend a weekend in Venice, Los Angeles.
-Based on our inaugural adventures around Los Angeles (you can read more about our journey to LA with Air New Zealand here), we have included tips on where to stay, where to eat and how to fill two sun-drenched days in this oh so ‘SoCal’ neighbourhood.
-Easing us into the wider city, Venice acted as that kind employee that meets you on your first day of work: friendly, reassuring and endowed with a natural ability to make you feel good about yourself.
-For those heading to LA, starting your visit here is a must.
+Below is our complete guide on what to do in Venice Beach, Los Angeles.
+Based on our inaugural adventures around LA (you can read more about our journey to LA with Air New Zealand here), we have included tips on where to stay, where to eat and how to fill two sun-drenched days in this oh so ‘SoCal’ neighbourhood.

 Whilst LA is filled with a dizzying array of hotels, finding somewhere to stay in Venice, Los Angeles – particularly close to the beach – can be a little more difficult.
 Although there are a wealth of smaller inns and lodges close by, for those looking for somewhere a little more upmarket, we’d recommend casting your net wider – including the neighbouring areas of Marina Del Ray and Playa Del Rey.